kushal12345/Ninja-Run/README.md

 # Ninja-Run
-This is a small CPP game i made using SFML library. for this to run run the following in you terminal
+This is a small CPP game i made using SFML library.<br/>
+for this to run run the following in you terminal <br/>
-1. sudo apt-get install libsfml-dev
+1. sudo apt-get install libsfml-dev<br/>
-2. Make all
+2. Make all<br/>
-3. bin/Game
+3. bin/Game<br/>